I was on a call with a school board yesterday when a parent shouted out,

-His performance included Bach's Sonatas and Partitas for Solo Violin, one of the most challenging pieces ever composed for the instrument.
-During this 43-minute subway concert, there was no thunderous applause, and no cameras were flashing.
+His performance included Bach's Sonatas and Partitas for Solo Violin -one of the most challenging pieces ever composed for the instrument.
+During this 43-minute subway concert, there were no thunderous applause or camera flashes.

 In fact, passersby didn't realize that the musician wearing a baseball cap was Joshua Bell -one of the greatest violinists in the world, and was playing a $3.5m Stradivarius.

 Of the 1,097 people who walked by, only one person stopped and listened for a few moments while a couple of kids also stared from a distance.

 If a crude setting can cancel out greatness, just think of how easily second-rate advertising can damage your school's brand.

 How facts are framed has a dramatic effect on how your parent audience perceives them.